ether246/csharper/README.md

 Github:

 *  Ask kaneua for repo access, then proceed to create a personal folder to post your own projects in.
+*  You can either use GitHub webinterface/command line or windows client http://windows.github.com/